JeongSeoJin/JeongSeoJin.github.io/about.md

 ### 🚀 About Me

 I am a robotics enthusiast who loves to build Robots **from scratch**.
-My passion lies in developing high-performance **Actuators** and bridging the gap between mechanical design and control theory.
+And first-year mechanical engineering student in KOREA My passion lies in developing high-performance **Actuators** and bridging the gap between mechanical design and control theory.

 I enjoy diving deep into: